yjh891114/Assessing-robustness-of-conclusion-from-a-star-shaped-network-meta-analysis-through-imputation/README.md

 This repository contains:

+* consistency_model.txt, a WinBUGS code for consistency model.
+* inconsistency_model.txt, a WinBUGS code for inconsistency model.
 * smoking_cessation.csv, a dataset of the smoking cessation example.
 * smoking_cessation.txt, an R script to reproduce the smoking cessation example.
 * simulated_dataset.txt, an R script to reproduce the exercise of the simulated dataset (d).